twilio/flex-plugin-builder/packages/create-flex-plugin/templates/README.md

 ```

 Afterwards, you'll find in your project a `build/` folder that contains a file with the name of your plugin project.
 For example `plugin-example.js`.
 Take this file and upload it into the Assets part of your Twilio Runtime.

+Note: Common packages like `React`, `ReactDOM`, `Redux` and `ReactRedux` are not bundled with the build because they are treated as external dependencies so the plugin will depend on Flex which would provide them globally.